 - Reinforce that there are no bad ideas.
 Gather every idea your team can muster, then take some time after the meeting to cull less-creative solutions.
 Your second session can focus on the best of the best ideas.

-You’ve kicked off the project, brainstormed the heck out of it, finished the project, and it’s time to wrap things up with the project review or “lessons learned” meeting.
+You’ve kicked off the project, brainstormed the heck out of it, then finished it — and now it’s time to wrap things up with the project review or “lessons learned” meeting.
 This meeting can be a minefield of challenges.
 It’s easy to go negative.
 Participants can pile on one person or a less-than-positive event and make it a scapegoat.
 Some people may not be receptive to constructive criticism.